nicolasbauw/rs-tzfile/README.md

 In this documentation's examples, *tzfile* is the TZfile's path, for instance "/usr/share/zoneinfo/Europe/Paris".

-Without any feature enabled, one available method : new(), which returns the Tz struct:
+Without any feature enabled, one available method : new(), which returns a Tz struct:
 ```rust
 use libtzfile::Tz;
 println!("{:?}", Tz::new(tzfile).unwrap());